 Our minds are powerful, but they are not always accurate, and this is evident when it comes to the illusion of truth effect.
 Our minds will believe things they hear repeatedly, regardless of the merits of that information.
 They mistake repetition for indication of truth.

 Even when we rationally know that the source of the information is questionable or that claims are alarmist or unrealistic, a part of our mind is still soaking up that information and encoding it…and it will stick like – and in the long term be treated as – fact even though it didn’t start that way.
-This is not positive psychology and should be monitored closely.

 ACTION STEP 2: Go on a media diet and limit your input.